 Given the run on period dramas highlighting the latter eras (1920s – 1950s), seeing a period drama that goes back to the era of the “rustic” beauty and charm is something of a rarity.
 That’s why when a re-make of the 70s classic, Poldark was announced, everyone was a-twitter.
 When teasers led to talk about its lead star Aidan Turner, as the titular character, there was even more buzz surrounding the production – especially when the pictures came about.

 Following the end of the American Revolutionary war, Ross Poldark (Turner) returns home.
 Once back on Cromwell’s shores, he discovers two things are about to tear his world apart.
 The first is when news of his father’s death reaches him.
-Feeling lost and in no hurry to return to his childhood home, he instead detours to his uncle’s where his family is merrymaking, celebrating the one moment that shatters him – his beloved fiancée, Elizabeth (Heida Reed) is betrothed to his cousin, Francis (Kyle Soller).
-His family thought Ross was dead and in his absence, has moved on.
-The only person who seems genuinely happy Ross is returned is Verity (Ruby Bentell).
-Verity has lived under the oppression of her father and brother with few joys in life, but with Ross’ return, she gains a friend back.
+Feeling lost and in no hurry to return to his childhood home, he instead detours to his uncle’s where his family is merrymaking, celebrating the one moment that shatters him.
+His beloved fiancée, Elizabeth (Heida Reed) is betrothed to his cousin, Francis (Kyle Soller).
+His family thought Ross was dead and in his absence, moves on.
+The only person who seems genuinely happy Ross is back is Verity (Ruby Bentell).
+Verity lives under the oppression of her father and brother with few joys in life, but with Ross’ return, she gains a friend back.
 Feeling unwelcome among his family, Ross returns to his father’s home where he encounters ruin.

 All that’s left to say is to thank the powers that be for a second series.
 These installments don’t bill themselves as a first series, but trust me… Poldark will return to our screens.
 Just not soon enough.

-(Content: there is some sexual innuendo and various liaisons throughout the eight episodes.
+Content: there is some sexual innuendo and various liaisons throughout the eight episodes.
 Ross once spends the night with a prostitute, two other men also avail themselves of her services.
-There are scenes of married couples lying in bed together and a young woman offers herself to the man she falls in love with; Francis attempts to make love to his wife once and is rebuffed.
+There are scenes of married couples lying in bed together and a young woman offers herself to the man she falls in love with; Francis attempts to make love to his wife.
 Elsewhere, a married woman makes advances to a man only to eventually get what she wants.
 There is some violence, and a few people die throughout the story – including one or two due to foul play.
-The show would likely warrant a PG13 rating.)
+The show would likely warrant a PG13 rating.